Feefo service rating

 • Bank HolidaysClosed

-The Nine Glens of Antrim offer magnificent yet accessible walking in a designated Area of Natural Beauty.
-Walk in the footsteps of the legendary giant Finn McCool at the Giant’s Causeway, a volcanic outcrop of polygonal basalt columns that’s steeped in myth and legend and is Northern Ireland’s only UNESCO World Heritage site.
-Or challenge your head for heights at the Carrick-a-Rede rope bridge, spanning the sea over a 23-metre deep and 20 metre-wide chasm.
-On the way there are wonderful vantage points to take in the spectacular views.
+The Nine Glens of Antrim provide magnificent walking and hiking through a designated Area of Outstanding Natural Beauty, where ancient valleys meet the stunning Antrim coastline.
+Walk in the footsteps of the legendary giant Finn McCool at the Giant's Causeway, Northern Ireland's only UNESCO World Heritage site, and challenge your head for heights at the famous Carrick-a-Rede rope bridge, spanning the sea over a 23-metre deep chasm.
+Along the way, wonderful vantage points reveal spectacular views across the Irish Sea, with Scotland's coastline visible on clear days.

 Why Book a Walking Holiday to Northern Ireland?